DCC-EX/dcc-ex.github.io/docs/reference/hardware/i2c-gpio-expander-mcp23017.rst

 by soldering across pads on the circuit board.
 Refer to the documentation for your own board for details.

-.. seealso:: The address settings can be found in the :ref:`address table`.
+.. seealso:: The address settings can be found in the :ref:`MCP23017 address table`.

 Expander wiring examples
 -------------------------